jeremy-levy/Classification-of-audio-signals-using-spectrogram-surfaces-and-extrinsic-distortion-measures/README.md

 In the folder src, the Python script Feature_Extraction.py extracts all the disotrtion measures described in the paper from the mapping.
 It automatically saves them into a single csv file.

+The original ABCD algorithm is available at the following link: https://github.com/AlexNaitsat/ABCD_Algorithm